 We have excellent and well established relationships with the Primary Schools within our traditionally recognised ‘catchment area’ and beyond.

-When the new Year 7 students join us in September, the transition is, for the majority, to an already familiar environment, led by their House Leader and supported by the Student Development Leader for their House.
+When the new Year 7 students join us in September, the transition is, for the majority, to an already familiar environment, led by their House Leader and supported by the House Pastoral Officer.

 The high quality of data available from Key Stage 2 means that we possess considerable knowledge of new members of Year 7 when they arrive which helps our staff to focus on the learning needs of all students.